- NATIONAL HOTLINES: National Hope Line: 1-800-SUICIDE (784-2433)

 HOW TO GET HELP: There is a wide range of treatment available for suicidal behavior, including medications and “talk” therapies.
 The key is to get the person professional help as soon as possible.
 It is better to recognize a potential danger and have it addressed at an outpatient clinic than to wait until the only option is the Emergency Room.

 If you know someone who has some of the risk factors above, a first step would be to find out whether the person has a “safety net” -- a caseworker or a school psychologist, for example.
 Many times, there are professionals who are already involved with the person.
 If not, then it is a matter of finding the right professionals and getting them involved.
 Your local NAMI affiliate can help.
 Call us at 1-800-950-3228 for your affiliate’s phone number and address.

 The next step would be to contact these professionals and share your concerns.
 When speaking to professionals, remember that they might be limited by confidentiality rules in what they can tell you about the person, but they can and should listen to everything that you have to tell them.
 If you notice some warning signs, it is imperative to get the word out to as many people who can help as possible: not only to a mental health professional, but to anyone who can help: family, friends, teacher, doctor, clergy.
 Find the people the person will respond to and sound the alarm.
 Figure out the best way to intervene to get the person professional help and then do it.
 If you are dealing with someone who is in crisis, call your local crisis line.
 If there is immediate danger, call 911.

 Finally, in spite of your best efforts someone may go on to complete suicide.
-His pain and the wish to escape it may be too overwhelming.
-He is responsible for his death, not you.
+Their pain and wish to escape may be too overwhelming.
+They is responsible for their death, not you.
 Seek support and counseling.